Montazur Rahman Akbar: 20102020

 In 2010, Akbar directed and produced Top Hero with Shakib Khan.
 He and Dipjol cast Mayer Chokh and Rikshawalar Chele for his next films, Evabey Bhalobasha Hoy.
 The film used songs by singer S.D.
 Rubel.
 The film was successful at the box office.
 In 2011, Akbar directed the Dipjol films Chotto Songsar and Bajarer Coolie.
 That same year, he was a guest judge on Mirakkel Akkel Challenger (2011) on the channel Zee Bangla.
 In 2013, Akbar directed the Jaaz Multimedia film Tobuo Bhalobashi.
 Akbar switched to television and directed his first TV drama, Pakhal, which aired in 2013.
 He directed package dramas Golden Swarna, Bracelate and Kuasha.
 He also directed the drama serials Kaji Saheber Tin Putro and Pakhi Ebong Mnushera.
 He directed television commercials and documentaries such as Agency Greenland Training Center, Decent Holding and Hiton TV.
 In 2013, he was a guest judge on Voice of the Nation which premiered on Ekushey Television.
 In 2014, Akbar produced and directed the low-budget films Age Jodi Jantam Tui Hobi Por and My Name Is Simi.
 After the success of the Walton showroom, he took distribution of Pran under the trading corporation Mariam Traders later that year.
 In 2015, he produced and directed Bojhena Se Bojhena, which was neither very successful nor very unsuccessful at the box office.
 He also set up the furniture brand Furniture Village.
 In 2016, Akbar returned to the mainstream media with the film Nawab Siraj-Ud-Dowla, produced by United Club in Jamalgonj Theatre in Jamalgonj, Joypurhat.
 In 2017, he directed Dulavai Zindabad which yielded average box office returns.
 He also established a fashion house called Cholte Cholte, which lasted from 2016 to 2017.
 In 2018, Akbar founded the theater group Drama Circle in Joypurhat, Bangladesh.
 His first film under the group was Swadhinota Amar Maa.
 He also directed multiple short films, including Obohela, Riksawalar Shopno, Mobile Recharge, Ekti Premer Mrittu, Ekjon Medhabi Chatrir Mrittu and Dance Teacher.
 He also directed 53 episodes of the soap opera Ekdin Protidin.

 2021–present

-In 7 December 2021 Kazi Shaheber Tin Putro premiered in YouTube.
-In 9 June 2023 Jemon Jamay Temon Bow released in 21 screen, 1 September 2023 Ghar Bhanga Sansar released in 30 screen.
-In 23 August 2024 Omanush Holo Manush.
+On 7 December 2021 Kazi Shaheber Tin Putro premiered in YouTube.
+On 9 June 2023 Jemon Jamay Temon Bow released in 21 screen, 1 September 2023 Ghar Bhanga Sansar released in 30 screen.
+On 23 August 2024 Omanush Holo Manush.